Taupō Fishery Advisory Committee

-The Taupō Fishery Advisory Committee (TFAC) was established under the Conservation Act 1987, with its current structure and functions updated and detailed in the Taupō Fishery Regulations 2004.
-As a ‘users advisory group’ a key function of the Committee is to facilitate communication between the angling community and the fishery managers.
+The Taupō Fishery Advisory Committee (TFAC) was established as an advisory committee under section 56 of the Conservation Act 1987, with its structure and functions detailed in the Taupō Fishery Regulations 2004.

-- Advise the Department on freshwater and sport fishing matters within the Taupō fishing district.
+- advise DOC on freshwater and sport fishing matters within the Taupō District

 - Motuoapa Fishing and Boating Club